Are you in business because you want to make a lot of money… as fast as possible?

 - It delayed me WAY too long from the only reason I started a business… the making money part.

 My point?
-It has taken me 20 years of blood, sweat and tears… and losing MILLIONS of dollars of my own money (literally… no exaggeration) to get to the point where I’m finally a good copywriter.
+It has taken me more than 25 years of blood, sweat and tears… and losing MILLIONS of dollars of my own money (literally… no exaggeration) to get to the point where I’m finally a good copywriter.

 That’s supposedly a good thing, right?